-Figure 3 The Completeness of the Features in Zoom Meeting Application
+Figure 3.
+The completeness of the features in the Zoom Meeting Application

-Figure 3 shows that 77 (49.
-7 %) state "complete", 72 students or 46.5 % state "complete enough", 5 students or 3.2 % state "very complete", while only 1 student or 0.6 % state "not complete".
+Based on figure 3 above, shows that there are 77 (49.7%) states "complete", 72 students or 46.5% state "complete enough", 5 students or 3.2% states "very complete", while only 1 student or 0.6% states "not complete".
 It shows that most students agree that the features in the Zoom Meeting Application have complete features.